 Identify who manages your authentication

-Usually, your IT department will manage your domain, and they will be able to set up an OIDC endpoint to interact with Access Identity.
+Usually, your IT department will manage your domain, and they will be able to set up an Open ID Connect (OIDC) endpoint to interact with Access Identity.

 Common providers are ADFS and Azure AD for which we supply example steps; however, most authentication providers support this protocol.
 Someone will need to be able to set this up for you.

 To register each domain with Access Identity, you need to register at least 1 email address per domain.
 To do this, go to https://identity.accessacloud.com/ and click the Create New Account button.